non-archive/non-archive.github.io/tutorials/githubTutorial.md

 2. Modify or add files.

-&#9888; DO NOT modify folders /files or /.github... thanks
+DO NOT modify folders named /files or /.github... thanks

 3. Push the repository